 Drug addiction is much like many other diseases in that the more people affected by it, the faster it spreads.
 Imagine that you’ve just exited treatment and you’re rejoining your social circle.
 What are the odds that you’re going to start using again if you have to search for drugs?
 For most people in this situation, the answer is “not very high.”

 Now imagine that drugs are easier to access.
 Relapse is a lot easier when you come into contact with a source of drugs, which is one of the underlying problems with trafficking.

 The Bottom Line

 It’s clear that the travelers in the cited cases didn’t take into account the consequences for the actions they took, trying to smuggle drugs in and around airports in North Carolina and throughout the US.

 If you’re struggling with abuse or addiction to drugs or alcohol, don’t let it go so far that you get in trouble with the law.
-Contact the Florida House Experience and learn more about the treatment options.
+Contact FHE Health and learn more about the treatment options.